shutterfly/grunt-contrib-coffee/README.md

 Default: `false`

 Compile JavaScript and create a .map file linking it to the CoffeeScript source.
 When compiling multiple .coffee files to a single .js file, concatenation occurs as though the 'join' option is enabled.
 The concatenated CoffeeScript is written into the output directory, and becomes the target for source mapping.

+#### amdDefineWrap
+Type: `boolean`
+Default: `false`

+Add a CommonJS-style AMD define wrapper to joined .js file.
+This will force the 'bare' and 'join' options to behave as true.
+The wrapper uses two spaces for indentation.

 ### Usage Examples

 ```js